Updated as of January 2020.

-One of the Affordable Care Act’s (ACA) key provisions is the implementation of health insurance exchanges — online marketplaces where individuals can shop for federally qualified health plans offered by participating insurance companies.
-People who purchase a health plan through an ACA exchange do not receive health benefits through their employer and do not qualify for Medicare or Medicaid.
+One key provision of the Affordable Care Act (ACA or Obamacare) is the implementation of health insurance exchanges — online marketplaces where individuals can shop for federally qualified health plans offered by participating insurance companies.

 Through the exchanges, the Obama administration promised to offer quality and affordable health coverage, while ensuring that insurers comply with the provisions of the law, such as guaranteeing coverage to patients with pre-existing conditions.
-Yet, the law rarely produced the kind of quality and affordability promised by its architects and proponents.
+Yet, the law rarely produced the kind of quality, affordability, and access promised by its architects and proponents.

 - The Affordable Care Act’s health insurance exchanges offer four “metallic” levels of health plans: bronze, silver, gold, and platinum.
 Low-premium bronze plans cover 60 percent of expenses but require consumers to be responsible for higher out-of-pocket expenses, including co-pays, co-insurance, and deductibles.
 Platinum plans come with the most expensive premiums but cover 90 percent of expenses.

 - Consumers with annual household incomes between 100 and 400 percent of the federal poverty level (FPL) may qualify for subsidies to offset the cost of insurance premiums.
-For a single-member household, the subsidy ranges from $12,060 to $48,240.
-However, subsidy amounts greatly tail off beyond 250 percent of FPL or approximately $30,150 for a single person.
+In North Carolina, you qualify for a subsidy with a household income of: $12,490 to $49,960 for a single individual, $16,910 to $67,640 for a couple, and $25,750 to $103,000 for a family of four.
+However, subsidy amounts greatly tail off beyond 250 percent of FPL.

-- Community-rating under the ACA requires that insurers cannot charge a high-risk individual more than three times the amount of a low-risk individual’s premium.
-This results in the elderly and sick benefiting at the expense of the young and healthy, because these low-risk individuals will pay higher premiums to subsidize the health care costs of the high-risk population.
-For the exchanges to maintain a balanced risk pool, the Obama administration projected that healthy 18-to-34-year-olds need to represent 40 percent of total enrollees.
-Of North Carolina’s 549,000 people that selected a marketplace plan for 2017, just 28 percent of signups are in this demographic.
+- Community rating under the ACA prohibits insurers from charging a high-risk individual more than three times the amount charged for a low-risk individual’s premium.
+This results in the elderly and sick benefiting at the expense of the young and healthy because these low-risk individuals will pay higher premiums to subsidize the health care costs of the high-risk population.
+For the exchanges to maintain a balanced risk pool, the Obama administration projected that healthy 18-to-34-year-olds need to represent 40 percent of total ACA enrollees.
+Of the 501,271 North Carolinians that selected a marketplace plan for 2019, just 26.6 percent of signups are in this demographic.

-- Let market innovations and state-based high-risk pools take care of individuals who have been denied insurance because of pre-existing conditions.
+- Let market innovations and state-based high-risk pools provide options for individuals who have been denied insurance because of pre-existing conditions.
 In the past, UnitedHealth Group has offered an insurance product that prevents people from being priced out of the market if their health drastically changes.
 This could be a workable model if adopted broadly.